-MUSC 2160 - Studio: Harp II (1-2CR) (Max.
+MUSC 2160 - Harp II

+(1-2CR) (Max.
 8) 30- or 60-minute weekly private instruction in the specific instrument.
 Scheduled studio classes and final jury are required.
-The 30-minute lesson is open to nonmajors.
+The 30-minute lesson is open to non-majors.
 The 60-minute lesson is open to non-majors with the permission of the instructor.
 A course fee is assessed.
 Course content changes each semester.

-MUSC 2170 - Studio: Oboe II (1-2CR) (Max.
+MUSC 2170 - Oboe II

+(1-2CR) (Max.
 8) 30- or 60-minute weekly private instruction in the specific instrument.
 Scheduled studio classes and final jury are required.
-The 30-minute lesson is open to nonmajors.
+The 30-minute lesson is open to non-majors.
 The 60-minute lesson is open to non-majors with the permission of the instructor.
 A course fee is assessed.
 Course content changes each semester.

-MUSC 2180 - Studio: Organ II (1-2CR) (Max.
+MUSC 2180 - Organ II

+(1-2CR) (Max.
 8) 30- or 60-minute weekly private instruction in the specific instrument.
 Scheduled studio classes and final jury are required.
-The 30-minute lesson is open to nonmajors.
+The 30-minute lesson is open to non-majors.
 The 60-minute lesson is open to non-majors with the permission of the instructor.
 A course fee is assessed.
 Course content changes each semester.

-MUSC 2190 - Studio: Percussion II (1-2CR) (Max.
+MUSC 2190 - Percussion II

+(1-2CR) (Max.
 8) 30- or 60-minute weekly private instruction in the specific instrument.
 Scheduled studio classes and final jury are required.
 The 30-minute lesson is open to non-majors.
 The 60-minute lesson is open to non-majors with the permission of the instructor.
-A course fee is
+A course fee is assessed.
+Course content changes each semester.

-MUSC 2200 - Studio: Piano II (1-2CR) (Max.
+MUSC 2200 - Piano II

+(1-2CR) (Max.
 8) 30- or 60-minute weekly private instruction in the specific instrument.
 Scheduled studio classes and final jury are required.
-The 30-minute lesson is open to nonmajors.
+The 30-minute lesson is open to non-majors.
 The 60-minute lesson is open to non-majors with the permission of the instructor.
 A course fee is assessed.
 Course content changes each semester.

-MUSC 2210 - Studio: Saxophone II (1-2CR) (Max.
+MUSC 2210 - Saxophone II

+(1-2CR) (Max.
 8) 30- or 60-minute weekly private instruction in the specific instrument.
 Scheduled studio classes and final jury are required.
-The 30-minute lesson is open to nonmajors.
+The 30-minute lesson is open to non-majors.
 The 60-minute lesson is open to non-majors with the permission of the instructor.
 A course fee is assessed.
 Course content changes each semester.

-MUSC 2220 - Studio: Trombone II (1-2CR) (Max.
+MUSC 2220 - Trombone II

+(1-2CR) (Max.
 8) 30- or 60-minute weekly private instruction in the specific instrument.
 Scheduled studio classes and final jury are required.
-The 30-minute lesson is open to nonmajors.
+The 30-minute lesson is open to non-majors.
 The 60-minute lesson is open to non-majors with the permission of the instructor.
 A course fee is assessed.
 Course content changes each semester.

-MUSC 2230 - Studio: Trumpet II (1-2CR) (Max.
+MUSC 2230 - Trumpet II

+(1-2CR) (Max.
 8) 30- or 60-minute weekly private instruction in the specific instrument.
 Scheduled studio classes and final jury are required.
-The 30-minute lesson is open to nonmajors.
+The 30-minute lesson is open to non-majors.
 The 60-minute lesson is open to non-majors with the permission of the instructor.
-A course fee is
+A course fee is assessed.
+Course content changes each semester.

-MUSC 2240 - Studio: Tuba II (1-2CR) (Max.
+MUSC 2240 - Tuba II

+(1-2CR) (Max.
 8) 30- or 60-minute weekly private instruction in the specific instrument.
 Scheduled studio classes and final jury are required.
-The 30-minute lesson is open to nonmajors.
+The 30-minute lesson is open to non-majors.
 The 60-minute lesson is open to non-majors with the permission of the instructor.
 A course fee is assessed.
 Course content changes each semester.